 The Board attaches great importance to ESG.
-The Board acknowledged and exercised its significant responsibility over ESG matters, which includes establishing ESG-focused strategies, integrating ESG factors into decision-making processes, overseeing ESG-related risks and opportunities, and promoting transparency through robust ESG disclosures.
-Additionally, the Board engaged with stakeholders to understand their concerns and expectations regarding the Group's ESG performance.
+The Board acknowledges and exercises its significant responsibility over ESG matters, which includes establishing ESG-focused strategies, integrating ESG factors into decision-making processes, overseeing ESG-related risks and opportunities, and promoting transparency through robust ESG disclosures.
+Additionally, the Board engages with stakeholders to understand their concerns and expectations regarding the Group's ESG performance.
 The Board periodically reviews and adjusts its ESG strategy in response to evolving societal expectations and regulatory landscapes.
-By fulfilling these responsibilities, the Board enhances the Group's long-term value, build resilience against ESG-related risks, and position the Group as a responsible corporate citizen.
+By fulfilling these responsibilities, the Board enhances the Group's long-term value, builds resilience against ESG-related risks, and positions the Group as a responsible corporate citizen.

-ESG Strategy
+ESG Management Approach and Strategy